 Exposure for generations: PFAS in the environment

 PFAS chemicals end up in the environment and pollute it for generations.
-The substances in this huge class of substances not only accumulate in the environment but also in the human body.
-PFAS are suspected to be linked to diseases such as cancer, metabolic disorders and immune damage and to have effects on fertility and babies in the womb.
-Safe alternatives are therefore urgently needed.
+The substances in this huge class of substances accumulate in the environment and many may accumulate in the human body.
+Some PFAS are linked to diseases such as cancer, metabolic disorders and immune damage or negative effects on fertility and babies in the womb.
+Transition to safe alternatives is therefore urgently needed.
 We provide the facts on exposure to this problematic class of substances – and shed light on what Empa, Eawag and the Ecotox Center are doing about it.

 What are PFAS?

-PFAS are a large and extremely diverse group of chemical compounds that contain fluorine (F).
+PFAS are a large and diverse group of chemical compounds that contain fully fluorinated carbons.
 They are synthetically produced molecules that have a wide range of unique properties.
-As PFAS can be extremely stable, they are also known as “Forever Chemicals”.
+As PFAS are extremely stable, they are also known as “Forever Chemicals”.

 In fact, their chemical and thermal stability is record-breaking and makes PFAS extremely interesting for technical applications in a wide range of products.
 Their useful properties include being heat-resistant and repelling water, grease and dirt.
-Due to their many positive properties, this class of substances is currently difficult to replace with conventional materials.
+Due to their many positive properties, this class of substances may currently be difficult to replace with conventional materials in specific applications.

 Why are PFAS hazardous?

 PFAS are released into the environment during production, use and disposal.
 The substances are hardly broken down in nature and sometimes remain stable for hundreds of years.
-As a result, PFAS accumulate both in the environment and in organisms.
-Larger molecules are particularly long-lived.
-Small fragments, on the other hand, spread particularly widely in water and through the air.
+As a result, PFAS accumulate in the environment.
+Many PFAS spread particularly widely in water and through the air.
 They enter the soil and the food chain because they are easily absorbed by organisms.
 For this reason, these substances from the PFAS family should no longer be released into the environment; some of these substances are already banned.

-People come into contact with PFAS through food and drinking water, for example.
-In the body, the substances accumulate in internal organs.
+People come into contact with PFAS mainly through food.
+In the body, many substances accumulate in internal organs.
 This poses health risks, and some PFAS are indeed associated with various diseases.
 For instance, harmful effects on the liver, kidneys and immune system are known.
-Some substances are also said to be carcinogenic or to impair fertility and the development of babies in the womb.
+Some substances are also carcinogenic or impair fertility and the development of babies in the womb.

 How can I avoid PFAS in everyday life?